arbhassan/flask_blog/README.md

-A blog web app written as a learning project for Python and Flask framework
+A web app written as a learning project to learn Python and Flask framework